Kongstad/S1_SAR_Glacier_movement/README.md

  * S1A_IW_GRDH_1SDH_20220812T083752_20220812T083817_044517_055004_D3C2
  * S1A_IW_GRDH_1SDH_20220824T083752_20220824T083817_044692_0555F5_334B

 As seen in the name they are from the 12th and 24th of August 2022.
-This is during summer in the Northern Hemisphere and the period where we are likely to see the most glacial melting taking place.
+This is during summer in the Northern Hemisphere and the period where we are likely to see the most glacial surface melting taking place.

 ![](images/amplitude_full.PNG)
 ___